Publications (1)0.73 Total impact

-ABSTRACT: OBJECTIVE: The presence of Attention Deficit Hyperactivity Disorder (ADHD) symptoms in children with Congenital Heart Disease (CHD) was investigated.
-METHODS: Swanson, Nolan and Pelham Teacher and Parent rating scales, Version 4 (SNAP-IV), commonly used for assessing symptoms of ADHD, were completed by parents and counselors of children who attended a CHD summer camp.
+ABSTRACT: Objective: The presence of attention-deficit-hyperactivity disorder (ADHD) symptoms in children with congenital heart disease (CHD) was investigated.
+Methods: Swanson, Nolan and Pelham teacher and parent rating scales, version 4 (SNAP-IV), commonly used for assessing symptoms of ADHD, were completed by parents and counselors of children who attended a CHD summer camp.
 Mean scores (n = 51) were compared with two comparison groups without CHD: patients with ADHD (n = 75) and patients without ADHD (n = 41).
-Parent scores were also compared to previously published parent normative values.
-RESULTS: Patients with CHD are reported to have elevated SNAP-IV scores by parents and counselors (11.8%).
-Parent ratings of inattention were significantly greater in CHD subjects when compared to the comparison group without ADHD (p< 0.001), and comparable to the ADHD positive comparison group.
-Regarding parent ratings of hyperactivity and impulsivity, the CHD group was significantly lower than the ADHD positive controls (p= 0.024) but greater than the ADHD negative controls (p< 0.001).
-CONCLUSION: ADHD symptoms are more prevalent in children with CHD.
+Parent scores were also compared to previously published parent normative data.
+Results: Patients with CHD were reported to have elevated SNAP-IV scores by parents and counselors (11.8%).
+Parent ratings of inattention were significantly greater in CHD subjects when compared to the comparison group without ADHD (P < 0.001), and similar to the ADHD-positive comparison group.
+Regarding parent ratings of hyperactivity and impulsivity, the CHD group was significantly lower than the ADHD-positive controls (P = 0.024) but greater than the ADHD-negative controls (P < 0.001).
+Conclusion: ADHD symptoms are more prevalent in children with CHD.
 Parent ratings of inattention and hyperactivity symptoms in CHD patients are similar to ratings in children diagnosed with ADHD.
-There is a trend towards a greater prevalence of inattentive symptoms in patients with cyanosis or single ventricle physiology.
+There is a trend towards a greater prevalence of inattention symptoms in patients with cyanosis or single ventricle physiology.